Tracey Ullman's Show: Production

 Writing on the series began in February 2015 with principal photography commencing 29 June and wrapping in mid-August.
 The show was shot entirely on location due to no studio space being available in the UK.
 "But you can just be completely mobile now, and set up a video village anywhere", explained Ullman to Televisual magazine.
 Audience screenings and recordings took place in September 2015 at BBC Radio Theatre.

 On 5 March 2016, the BBC announced that it had ordered a second series of the programme.
 In a press release, Ullman stated: "It has been a pleasure being back at the BBC, and I am thrilled to get the opportunity to write more shows with my brilliant team.
 The warm reception from the British public has meant a lot to me personally.
 I want to thank them and let Dame Judi Dench and Chancellor Angela Merkel know I couldn’t have done it without you girls.
 Here's to season two."

-Filming on series 2 began on 27 June 2016 and wrapped on 19 August.
+Filming on Series 2 began on 27 June 2016 and wrapped on 19 August.
 On 2 July, BBC Comedy released a clip of Ullman made up as Angela Merkel reacting to the news that Boris Johnson had chosen not to run for Prime Minister.
-Comedian Ben Miller was confirmed as a guest star for a sketch in which he will play media mogul Rupert Murdoch with Ullman portraying wife and former model Jerry Hall.
+Comedian Ben Miller was confirmed as a guest star for a sketch in which he will play media mogul Rupert Murdoch with Ullman portraying his wife and former model Jerry Hall.
 Audience screenings of the new sketches took place at BBC Radio Theatre on 10, 11 September and 31 October.

 According to the Radio Times, Ullman was set to impersonate SNP leader Nicola Sturgeon, as well as an "eerily accurate" Clare Balding.
 Brexit is referenced in the second series.
-"It made it better, more poignant", says Ullman.
-Unlike series 1, each episode of series 2 opens with a parody of a BBC show before the opening title sequence.
+"It made it better, more poignant," said Ullman.
+Unlike Series 1, each episode of Series 2 opens with a parody of a BBC show before the opening title sequence.